essentialkaos/7zcat/README.md

 <br/>

-`7zcat` is simple utility for uncompressing 7z files and writing uncompressed data to standart output.
+`7zcat` is simple utility for uncompressing 7z files and writing uncompressed data to standard output.

 ### Installation